High-quality CTE: Sequencing and Articulation

 Toolkits, Guides and Frameworks

-- Embedding Credit for Prior Learning in Career Pathways – New Skills ready network, July 2022
+- Embedding Credit for Prior Learning in Career Pathways – Advance CTE & Education Strategy Group, July 2022

 This policy benchmark tool enables state, system and institutional leaders to measure current credit for prior learning policies and practices and how they are contributing to learners’ completion of career pathways that lead to high-quality credentials.
 The tool contains three components: a review of effective credit for prior learning policy elements, a self-assessment rubric and a guide to create an action plan.